warlocc/NTC-Operations-Template/README.md

-# NTC-Scripts
+# NTC-Community-Operations
-Scripts and useful files for the NTC MilSim community.
+Everything you need to make a community operation for the NTC Milsim community.

 READ THIS BEFORE DOWNLOADING OR EDITING -
 All files are updated regularly by the NTC Staff to keep up with any changes to scripts and loadouts.
 Please check with a staff member that the files are UP TO DATE.